awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My Amazon Linux WorkSpaces won't start<a name="linux_workspace_provision_fail_pcoip_agent_upgrade"></a>

 Starting July 20, 2020, Amazon Linux WorkSpaces will be using new license certificates\.
-These new certificates are compatible only with versions 2\.14\.1\.1, 2\.14\.7, and 2\.14\.9 of the PCoIP agent\.
+These new certificates are compatible only with versions 2\.14\.1\.1, 2\.14\.7, 2\.14\.9, and 20\.10\.6 or later of the PCoIP agent\.

-If you're using an unsupported version of the PCoIP agent, you must upgrade it to the latest version \(2\.14\.9\), which has the latest fixes and performance improvements that are compatible with the new certificates\.
+If you're using an unsupported version of the PCoIP agent, you must upgrade it to the latest version \(20\.10\.6\), which has the latest fixes and performance improvements that are compatible with the new certificates\.
 If you don't make these upgrades by July 20, session provisioning for your Linux WorkSpaces will fail and your end users won't be able to connect to their WorkSpaces\.

 **To upgrade your PCoIP agent to the latest version**